-- 2. Employee a non-represented management employee in a classification identified in this salary resolution. - B. Guidelines - 1.
-An employee may file a grievance without jeopardizing the employee's employment.
-A grievance shall not be filed to establish new rules and regulations, change prevailing ordinances or resolutions, nor circumvent existing avenues of relief where appeal procedures have been prescribed. - An employee may select one of the following methods of representation.
+- An employee may file a grievance without jeopardizing the employee's employment.
+A grievance shall not be filed to establish new rules and regulations, change prevailing ordinances or resolutions, nor circumvent existing avenues of relief where appeal procedures have been prescribed. - 2.
+An employee may select one of the following methods of representation.
 To most effectively utilize the grievance procedure, the method selected should generally be used throughout the processing of the grievance.
-The employee may: - a.
+The employee may:

+- a.
 Be self-represented - b.
 Be represented by another person - 3.
 Once a grievance is presented and formal notification has been given to the department that the employee will be represented by another person in the grievance proceedings, then that representative shall be governed by this policy.
 The representative shall be entitled to: - a.
 Notification of the time and place of the grievance proceedings and the opportunity to be present at such proceedings. - b.
 A copy of any written decisions or communications to the employee concerning the grievance proceedings. - 4.
 A grievance may be initiated only by the employee concerned, except as otherwise provided herein. - 5.
 An earnest and sincere effort shall be made by all parties to cooperate in the prompt resolution of a grievance in an amicable manner.
 The time limits may be extended when mutually agreed upon in writing between the appropriate parties.
 If the employee, or the employee's representative, fails to proceed with the grievance within any of the time limits specified herein, the grievance shall be considered settled on the basis of the last decision rendered. - 6.
-This is the sole and exclusive method for resolving grievances. - C. Grievance Procedure
+This is the sole and exclusive method for resolving grievances.

+C. Grievance Procedure